Moshiii/course_chatbot_app/README.md

 at the landing page, befor direct to the authepage. a popup says: in using the system,the student code of conduct apply, please do not abuse the system.

-a popup says:please always refer to you study material and textbook for answer and verification of the correctness of the answer the system provides.
+a popup says: please always refer to you study material and textbook for answer and verification of the correctness of the answer the system provides.